 Learning together: Why integration works

 The teachers of BC have made and continue to make significant efforts to serve the needs of all students, respecting a wide range of student diversity.
-In all schools, during every school day, thousands of teachers enjoy and deal with the many challenges of diversity.
-Such an approach towards meeting all student needs is also reflected in the existence of seven BCTF provincial specialist associations which focus professional thinking on practices and strategies to serve the needs of students who, for example, have a learning disability, are gifted, face physical challenges, or who fit within other categories of special education.
+Every day, in every school across the province, thousands of teachers enjoy and deal with the many challenges of diversity.
+Such an approach towards meeting all student needs is also reflected in the existence of seven BCTF provincial specialist associations which focus professional thinking on practices and strategies to serve the needs of students who have learning disabilities, are gifted, face physical challenges, or who fit within other categories of special education.

 Students with special needs often have an educational team of parents, educators, professionals, and para-professionals assigned to them.
 Experienced special education teacher, Kelly Shields, outlines steps parents can take to prepare for team meetings.